sxjczzl/Homebrew-brew/docs/Manpage.md

     formulae.

-    If `--fix` is passed, style violations will be automatically fixed using RuboCop's `--auto-correct` feature.
+    If `--fix` is passed, style violations will be automatically fixed using RuboCop’s `--auto-correct` feature.

     If `--display-cop-names` is passed, the RuboCop cop name for each violation is included in the output.

-    If `--only-cops` is passed, only the given Rubocop cop(s)' violations would be checked.
+    If `--only-cops` is passed, only the given Rubocop cop(s)’ violations would be checked.

-    If `--except-cops` is passed, the given Rubocop cop(s)' checks would be skipped.
+    If `--except-cops` is passed, the given Rubocop cop(s)’ checks would be skipped.

     Exits with a non-zero status if any style violations are found.

   * `switch` `name` `version`:
-    Symlink all of the specific `version` of `name`'s install to Homebrew prefix.
+    Symlink all of the specific `version` of `name`’s install to Homebrew prefix.

   * `tap`:
     List all installed taps.